-Xhosa love poem (IsiXhosa).
-Xhosa is an official language in South Africa with 8 million speakers.
-Translation into the Southern African language of the Xhosas people and their famous leader Uxhosa.
-Xhosa is by number, the second language of South Africa, and it is a clicks language which is written with the Latin alphabet.
+Love poem (umbongo wothando), in Xhosa (IsiXhosa, Xosa, Cauzuh, Koosa), is an official language in South Africa with 8 million speakers.
+This is a translation into the Southern African language of the Xhosas people, and their famous leader Uxhosa.
+Xhosa is by the number of speakers, the second language in South Africa.
+It is a clicks language, which is written with the Latin alphabet.

 The Xhosas, in spite of Christianization attempts, practiced the fundamental cult of ancestors, which mediated the supposed relations between men and gods.
 The Xosas have been one of the most disadvantaged and exploited social classes in South Africa, and suffered cruelly the white supremacy during the apartheid.
 They were once confused with the Kaffirs.